What are direct loans?

 With whom will I sign the contract?

-The contract is signed between you and the social cooperative První vlaštovka, which will purchase our first building, and which will, for this purpose, obtain the necessary loan from the Umverteilen foundation.
+The contract is signed between you and the social cooperative První vlaštovka, which has already purchased our first building, and obtained the necessary loan from the Umverteilen! foundation.
 The members of První vlaštovka include individuals as well as the association Sdílené domy, whose presence guarantees that the building will be used long-term for residential purposes, and whose established legal structure prohibits any misuse.

 Why do you offer varying levels of interest?

 We expect people to have varying motivations for lending to us.
 Some may simply want to save their money and earn interest over a specific period of time, while others want to support us above all because they like our project and want to support it without earning anything themselves.

 In the direct loan contract there’s a passage that says I should send the money only when you ask for it.
 Why can’t I send the money right away?

 The reconstruction of the house, for which we are seeking loans, will be divided into several parts.
 Therefore, we want to collect the money primarily when it is actually needed.
 At the same time, there is a date in the contract after which we will not send you a call.
 So you don’t have to worry that you will hear from us, say, 50 years from now. 🙂

 Do you offer compound interest or simple interest?

 Our contracts and estimates use so-called simple interest.
 We think this will be more comfortable both for our supporters who lend to us and for our own accounting.
 It is easy and transparent to calculate how much we’ll return to you after a specific period of time.

 How will my loan be safeguarded?
 Is it riskier to invest in you than in other, similar investment projects?